edmundedgar/avatarclassroom_opensim_iar/README.txt

 # If you want all the SLOODLE versions, you can commit the changes as they are and re-import the IAR.

-# If you want your IAR version to go into SLOODLE, copy it over to SLOODLE and commit.
+# If you want your IAR version to go into SLOODLE, restore your IAR version with:
+git checkout iar/assets/<asset id>.lsl
+# ...then copy it over to SLOODLE and commit there.
 # You should then rerun the syncSVNScriptsToOar.sh step in case you have more than one of the same script in the IAR, and forgot to update some of them.

 # Once complete, do:
 git add .